 A Japanese yellow mustard that is great for dipping.
 It is used for seasoning and as a condiment and is hotter and spicier than Western mustards.
 Made from crushed brassica juncea seeds and horseradish, karashi comes in a paste or powder form.
 It is quite a versatile condiment and can be served alongside pork belly and fried chicken, spread on burgers and sandwiches or used as part of a dipping sauce.

 Known as 'Japanese pepper', sansho (or sansyo) is made from finely ground peppercorns or berries from the Japanese prickly ash.
-It is a key ingredient in seven-spice mix (shichimi-togarashi) and with its lemon-peppery notes it is a common seasoning on yakitori and eel, sauces and broths as well as sushi.
+It is a key ingredient in a seven-spice mix (shichimi-togarashi) and with its lemon-peppery notes, it is a common seasoning on yakitori and eel, sauces and broths as well as sushi.

 The epitome of umami, furikake is a dry seasoning that is typically sprinkled on top of your bowls of rice.
 Whilst there are many, many versions available most will contain seaweed, dried fish, salt and sugar so grab that shake and flake.
 Furikake is also very easy to adapt and make at home to suit your tastes.
 One furikake, you will need the orange peel, sheets of nori, shaved kombu and bonito, black and white sesame seeds and puffed rice.
 Served it with meat, fish, seafood, vegetables such as eggplant or simply liven up a bowl of white rice for a simple meal.